Road Trip Like a Chef

 You want a short list of boldly flavored, versatile ingredients that will transform any provisions you buy at farmstands into a meal.
 Sea salt suppresses bitterness and amplifies the sweetness of just-picked produce.
 Lemons and limes reset the palate and balance out the flavor of wood smoke.
 Road-ready resinous herbs such as rosemary, sage, and thyme add tons of flavor and hold up on the grill.

 California is full of campsites with fire rings, but some sites lack a showstopper view of the sunset.
 Bring a small charcoal grill to expand your options.
 Just make sure you’re respecting local regulations.
-We are fond of this smoke-sequestering rig from Biolite. $199; bioliteenergy.com.
+We are fond of this smoke-sequestering rig from Biolite.
+It’s currently out of stock, but worth getting on a waiting list for. $199; bioliteenergy.com.

 Courtesy of Cobram Estate